Ardoyne Plantation House: Connection to other plantations

-Ardoyne Plantation House Today
+Ardoyne Plantation House today

 Ardoyne Plantation has been in the Shaffer family for six generations.
 It is currently owned by Lee and Susan Shaffer.
 Lee is a retired military veteran.
 They currently reside on the second floor of the house.
 They moved into the house after the passing of Lee's grandmother, Margaret Krumbhaar Shaffer in 2007 at the age of ninety-three.
-The home is open for tours most every week from Tuesday through Saturday with tours at 9:30 AM, 11:30 AM, and 2:00 PM with no appointments necessary.
+The home is open for tours most every week from Tuesday through Saturday with tours at 9:30 a.m., 11:30 a.m., and 2:00 p.m. with no appointments necessary.
 Each room is a mini museum of fine furniture, paintings and other family and era specific heirlooms from the family's past.
 Visitors can see Louisiana cypress knee dolls, 300+ antique travel spoons, plantation workers’ pay tokens, antique quilts and needlework, Newcomb pottery, over two-thousand books, wood carvings, and many other sights original to the plantation.
 It has also been used as a set location for several motion pictures and television shows.
 There are also about three hundred and fifty acres of active sugar cane farming still taking place on the property.